Sentry Page Protection

 1 Year Rolling Regional Equity Performance

-- Over the past 12 month rolling period regional equity performance has been positive for most monitored regions.
+- Over the past 12 month rolling period regional equity performance has been positive for monitored regions.

-- Overall world equity performance (as measured by the Vanguard Total World ETF) have returned +14.08% (including dividends) over the past 12 month rolling period.
+- Overall world equity performance (as measured by the Vanguard Total World ETF) have returned +17.75% (including dividends) over the past 12 month rolling period.

 3 Month Rolling Regional Equity Performance

-- Over the past 3 month rolling period the strongest performing world equity region has been European markets with Asia Pacific ex-Japan markets the weakest.
+- Over the past 3 month rolling period the strongest performing world equity region has been European markets with Asia Pacific -ex Japan markets the weakest.

 1 Month Rolling Regional Equity Performance

-- Over the past 1 month rolling period the strongest performing world equity region has been European markets with Asia Pacific ex-Japan markets the weakest.
+- Over the past 1 month rolling period the strongest performing world equity region has been European markets with Asia Pacific -ex Japan markets the weakest.

 Past Week Regional Equity Performance